KFreon/KaelsKabbage/content/posts/31-docker-environments/index.md

 In the end, I chose to have the Visual Studio container running OUTSIDE the docker compose stack, but with the same internal name and connected to the stack network.
 This way, the proxy address in the UI is the same for the F5 AND stack containers.

+### Revisiting!!
+I did manage to get Docker Compose working from Visual Studio, but it felt flakey and seems to have the same caveats as the way I've done it in this post.
+Feel free to [take  a look](https://github.com/kael-larkin/DockerisationExperiment/tree/visual-studio-compose) but I won't bother including it here.

 ## Do I need NodeJS installed on WSL?
 > As alluded to earlier, I broke my Node install...
 > [Here's]({{< relref "#what-about-without-nodejs-on-wsl" >}}) a method without Node installed in WSL